George Kapitan: Biography

 Also in 1940, in Mystic Comics #4 (dated Jul.
 1940 in postal indicia, cover dated Aug.
 1940), he and Sahle created comic books' first costumed, super-powered female character, the original Black Widow, Claire Voyant, an antiheroine who killed evildoers to deliver their souls to Satan, her master.

 He is also the unconfirmed, generally accepted co-creator, with Sahle, of the Centaur Publications superhero the Air Man in Keen Detective Funnies #23 (Aug.
 1940).

 Other work in the early days of the medium includes writing for the Timely character Fiery Mask (and inking at least one Sub-Mariner story); Hillman Periodicals' feature "Private Parker"; Novelty Press' "Dick Cole", "Blue Bolt" and "Target and the Targeteers"; publisher McCombs' humor feature "Master Marvin"; and even Archie Comics' "Archie".

+In Kapitan's 1995 interview on the Dothan Alabama Morning show, he shares about writing the Archie Comics with Harry Sahle.
+He mentions Harry being responsible for him getting into the business and asking him to come up with ideas for comic books.
+He states that the first one he came up with was "Air Man", the second one was The Green Giant, followed by The Black Widow.

 He was living in Panama City, Florida, at the time of his death in 1996, at age 77.